tonymorris/blog/posts/2013-07-18-identifier-names.markdown

 Without viewing the body of the code, one might infer that this code "reverses the list."
 What does it mean to reverse a list?
 Let us try to rigorously define reversing a list:

-* Reversing the empty list produces the empty list
+* Reversing the empty list produces the empty list.
-* Reversing a single-element list produces that same list
+* Reversing a single-element list produces that same list.
-* Taking two lists, appending them then reversing, producing the same list as reversing each, then appending the latter to the former.
+* Taking two lists, appending them then reversing, produces the same list as reversing each, then appending the latter to the former.

 We infer all these things, even if informally, when we conclude that this function reverses the list.
 We might have